olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

   ```
   MPI_Init(&argc, &argv);
   ```
-When the MPI_Init function is called, all of MPI’s global and internal variables are constructed.
+When the MPI_Init function is called, all of MPI's global and internal variables are constructed.
 A communicator is setup to contain all of the processes that were spawned, and unique ranks are assigned to each process.
 The arguments argc and argv are empty in this case.
 Do not focus on them for now.

 * Next get the number (size) of processes from the communicator.